common-nighthawk/go-figure/README.md

 GitHub stars are helpful.
 Most importantly, they help with discoverability.
-Projects with more stars are displayed higher in seach results when people are looking for packages.
+Projects with more stars are displayed higher in search results when people are looking for packages.
 Also--they make contributors feel good :)

 If you are feeling especially generous,